 When I got hold of Samsung J5 Pro 2017 edition for the first time, it took me back to 2015 when I first came across J5.
 It was a piece of plastic and not as good looking as it is today, but it left many marks.
 The original phone had many misplacements of features, but we still remember the performance of 2600 mAh battery.

 The Samsung Galaxy J5 Pro 2017 carries the similar DNA, and the battery of 3000 mAh is remarkably impressive this time.
 2017’s version has so many improvements from specs to design, and unlike older sibling, this looks more like a premium device in hands.
 Let’s unbox the smartphone to see what Samsung has in store for us.

 Design of the J5 Pro

 Metals are in, and indeed they give you a finishing that no plastic body can match.
 Samsung is known for some cool looking high-end products, but now, they have upped the ante for mid-tier phones too, and Galaxy J5 Pro 2017 is no way a creepy plastic looking gadget.

-It is a smooth looking metal unibody that transforms into rounded sides.
-This beautiful back doesn’t welcome fingerprints and smudges very easily.
+It is a smooth looking metal unibody that with rounded sides.
+This beautiful tends to get fingerprints and smudges very easily.
 The captured ones are not prominently visible and can be removed with much ease.
 The rounded sides and a comfy size provide an excellent grip to the phone.
 Many think that plastic gives a better grip but, we believe that it is the metal that does the job besides being looked cool.

 The top and the bottom display two antenna strips flowing horizontally and, in our opinion, adding an element of beauty.
 Other than that, we can see a camera lens and LED light packed in a container shielded by the glass that doesn’t protrude.